postatum/ramses/docs/source/field_validators.rst

 Processors are called in order they are listed.
 Each validator must return processed value which is used a input for next validator if present.

+Note that ramses authentication system triggers events as well.
+When processor was triggered by ramses authentication system, event ("event" keyword argument passed to processor) property ``event.is_auth_view`` will equal to ``True``.
+This may require additional care when processors mutate fields which participate in authentication process.

 Examples
 --------